qhspencer/lds-data-analysis/docs/_posts/2022-02-20-Heavenly-Mother.md

 The somewhat striking result of aggregating them is that over 80% of all references to heavenly mother actually come in the form of the collective rather than individual reference.

-I will also note at this point that I have chosen to following the practice of the overwhelming majority of the authors of the published talks in not capitalizing references to heavenly mother or heavenly parents.
+I will also note at this point that I have chosen to follow the practice of the overwhelming majority of the authors of the published talks in not capitalizing references to heavenly mother or heavenly parents.
 There are a few exceptions but they are relatively rare.
 Whether this particular practice conveys any particular theological meaning is left to the interpretation of the reader.

 Using these two aggregate categories, we can look at trends over time.
 Typically I count references per million words.
 (One million words is roughly [one decade worth of conference talks](https://qhspencer.github.io/lds-data-analysis/general-stats/).)
 Given the relatively few total references, I have chosen instead to just count the total references per year in the plot below.